 Buffer memory: A temporary storage area for the image data before it is written to the memory card.

-Bulb: A camera setting which keeps the shutter open till the shutter release button is pressed.
+Bulb: A camera setting that keeps the shutter open till the shutter release button is pressed.
 Used for capturing long exposure scenes.

 Burst rate: The number of continuous images a camera can capture before filling the buffer time.

-Calibration: The process applied to make the monitor display accurate colors.
+Calibration: It is a process that is applied to make the monitor display accurate colors.

 Chromatic Aberration: A type of distortion caused by the failure of a lens to focus different color wavelengths at the same point.
 Usually appears as color fringes along the edges.

-CMOS: Abbreviation of Complimentary Metal-Oxide Semi-Conductor.
-A type of digital sensors commonly used in the latest cameras.
+CMOS: Abbreviation of Complementary Metal-Oxide Semi-Conductor.
+It is a type of digital sensor commonly used in the latest cameras.

-CMYK: Abbreviation of Cyan Magenta Yellow Black.
-A color model usually used for printing.
+CMYK: Abbreviation of Cyan Magenta Yellow Black (Key).
+This color model is usually used for printing.

 Composition: Placement of the subject in the frame that makes the image look aesthetically and technically perfect.